Vertex cut of a graph and connectivity of its neighbourhood complex: Vertex cut and connectivity of neighbourhood complex

 \section{Vertex cut and connectivity of neighbourhood complex}

-In this section, consider graphs $G$ which can be written as a union of two subgraphs $G_1$, $G_2$ such that the connectivity of their neighbourhood complexes are known.
+In this section, we consider graphs $G$ which can be written as a union of two subgraphs $G_1$, $G_2$ such that the connectivity of their neighbourhood complexes are known.
 We then give conditions on the the subgraph induced by their intersection to give an estimate for the connectivity of the neighbourhood complex of $G$.
-We first recall the following results from \cite{bjorner}.